Henry Brudenell-Bruce, 5th Marquess of Ailesbury: Career

 He served in the British Army and achieved the rank of captain in the 9th Regiment of Foot and lieutenant colonel in the 3rd Battalion of the Duke of Edinburgh's Wiltshire Regiment.
 Between 1886 and 1892 he sat as Member of Parliament for Chippenham.
 He was also chairman of Meux & Co, brewers.
 In 1894 he succeeded to the marquessate on the early death of his nephew and took his seat in the House of Lords.

 Family

 Lord Ailesbury married, in 1870, Georgiana Sophia Maria Pinckney, daughter of George Henry Pinckney, of Tawstock, Devon.
 She died in London on 23 June 1902.
-They had three children, Lady Ernestine Mary Alma Georgiana (6 September 1871 – 18 May 1953), George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury (21 May 1873 – 4 August 1961), and Lady Violet Louisa Marjory (1 March 1880 – 26 August 1923).
+They had three children, Lady Ernestine Mary Alma Georgiana (6 September 1871 – 18 May 1953), George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury (21 May 1873 – 4 August 1961, known as Chandos), and Lady Violet Louisa Marjory (1 March 1880 – 26 August 1923).
 Lady Marjory married James Binney of Pampisford Hall, Cambridgeshire and had three children, Merlin Brudenell Binney (1908), Olivia Rowena Binney (1910) and Hector Danneskiold Brudenell Binney (1919).
 Ailesbury remained a widower until his death in March 1911, aged 68.
-He was succeeded in the marquessate by his son George.
+He was succeeded in the marquessate by his son Chandos.